-- 1. Prior to certificate of approval of the conceptual site plan (CSP), the following revisions shall be made to the plans, or information shall be provided: - A note shall be added that the appropriate location of the access to the multifamily portion of the development shall be made at the time of preliminary plan of subdivision.
-Consideration shall be given to aligning the access with Chester Grove Road. - b.
-The allowable FAR of 1.4 shall be indicated on the CSP. - c.
+- 1. Prior to certificate of approval of the conceptual site plan (CSP), the following revisions shall be made to the plans, or information shall be provided: - [a.
+A-note shall be added that the appropriate location of the access to the multifamily portion of the development shall be made at the time of preliminary plan of subdivision.
+Consideration shall be given to aligning the access with Chester Grove Road.] - [b.
+The allowable FAR of 1.4 shall be indicated on the CSP.] - [e] a.
 The plan shall note the property's position relative to the Joint Base Andrews Interim Land Use Controls (ILUC) Study area.
-The ILUC Imaginary Surface boundaries and height and development limits associated with those boundaries shall be shown on the plan. - d.
-Label the location of additional public spaces for use by the residents, with the location and number to be further developed at time of detailed site plan.

-- 2. Prior to certification of the conceptual site plan (CSP), Type 1 Tree Conservation Plan TCP1-011-12 shall be revised as follows: - a.
-Revise the limits of disturbance (LOD) to reflect the disturbance necessary for the multifamily development only. - b.
-Provide labels for Joint Base Andrews noise contours on the cover sheet and add the noise contour symbol to the legend. - c.
-Label the bearings and distances for all boundary lines. - d.
-Revise the approval block to include the assigned TCP plan number (TCP1-011-12). - e.
-Show all proposed stormwater management and stormdrain structures necessary for the multifamily development only. - f.
-Show all existing stormwater management and stormdrain structures. - g.
-Revise all areas of woodland conservation to reflect the changes per the required revisions to the LOD. - h.
-Have the plan signed and dated by the qualified professional who prepared it. - 3.
-Prior to the signature of the Type 2 Tree Conservation Plan for this site, the liber and folio of the recorded woodland and wildlife habitat conservation easement shall be added to the standard Type 2 Tree Conservation Plan notes on the plan as follows:
+The ILUC Imaginary Surface boundaries and height and development limits associated with those boundaries shall be shown on the plan. - [d.
+Label the location of additional public spaces for use by the residents, with the location and number to be further developed at time of detailed site plan.] - 2.
+Prior to certification of the conceptual site plan (CSP), Type 1 Tree Conservation Plan TCP1-011-12 shall be revised as follows: - [a.
+Revise the limits of disturbance (LOD) to reflect the disturbance necessary for the multifamily development only.] - [b] a.
+Provide labels for Joint Base Andrews noise contours on the cover sheet and add the noise contour symbol to the legend. - [e] b.
+Label the bearings and distances for all boundary lines. - [d] c.
+Revise the approval block to include the assigned TCP plan number (TCP1-011-12). - [e.
+Show all proposed stormwater management and stormdrain structures necessary for the multifamily development only.] - [f] d.
+Show all existing stormwater management and stormdrain structures. - [g] e.
+Revise all areas of woodland conservation to reflect the changes per the required revisions to the LOD. - [h] \underline{f} .
+Have the plan signed and dated by the qualified professional who prepared it.